-- Only go as low as you can without feeling discomfort.
+- Go only as low as you can without feeling discomfort.

-- Only go as low as you can while still being able to control your knee.
+- Go only as low as you can while still being able to control your knee.

 Strengthening and toning your quads can help improve the stability of your knee, reduce your risk of knee injuries, improve your athletic performance, and make everyday movements easier to do.

-Many quad exercises can be done at home, without any special equipment.
+You can do many quad exercises at home, without any special equipment.
 Start slowly, and as you gain strength and the exercises become easier, increase the number of reps or sets you perform.

-If you haven’t exercised before, or have an injury or chronic health condition, be sure to check with your doctor before starting a new exercise routine.
+If you haven’t exercised before, or if you have an injury or chronic health condition, be sure to check with your doctor before starting a new exercise routine.